 This is a multi-step stage that requires you to zoom out and stand outside of your experience to see the complete picture.
-To do this, it is important to understand that your reactions to your experience of sexual violence - your thoughts, feelings, and behaviors - are a result of not only the details of the experience, but the lessons you draw from them.
-Keep in mind, there is usually more than one meaning for any experience.
+To do this, it is important to understand that your reactions to your experience of sexual violence - your thoughts, feelings, and behaviors - are a result of not only the details of the experience itself, but what happened afterwards.
+This may include how others may have reacted to what happened, how you coped, or how this experience may have shaped how you feel, act, or view yourself - consciously or subconsciously.

-Healing from trauma often involves gaining a new perspective that allows you to see the details of your experience differently.
-There are steps you can take to help you look at the details of your experience of sexual violence, examine your reactions and meanings, understand how the experience might have disrupted your deep beliefs about yourself, others, and the world around you, and what you can do to reframe that disruption.
+Healing from trauma often involves gaining a new perspective that allows you to view yourself after the experience differently - identifying who you are outside of this experience can help to decrease any power it may hold over you and your life.
+There are steps you can take to help reframe your perspective of yourself to support your healing.
+This includes looking at the details of your experience of sexual violence, examining your reactions, and understanding how the experience might have changed, shaped, or disrupted any deep beliefs about yourself, others, and the world around you.

-To help you with this stage, we will utilize an adapted exercise written by Dr. Rosenbloom and Dr. Williams, authors of "Life After Trauma: A Workbook for Healing," to provide you suggestions for thinking through your experiences and finding meaning.
+To help you with this stage, we will utilize an adapted exercise written by Dr. Rosenbloom and Dr. Williams, authors of "Life After Trauma: A Workbook for Healing," to provide you suggestions for thinking through your experiences and finding a perspective of yourself that will support your healing and well-being moving forward.

-Steps for Thinking Through Your Experience and Finding Meaning
+Steps for Thinking Through Your Experience